bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 The semantics spreadsheet produces a genericode input file that is used indirectly to a schema subsetting process to create the XSD schemas according to the subset specification for each of the identified business processes.

+_Please note that at this time the subset schemas are not being produced; this is a future sub-project._

 ## Value constraints Schematron schema

 The semantics spreadsheet produces a Schematron pattern for each of the identified business processes.